Hernia Mesh

 Hernia Mesh and Hernia Surgery

-Hernia mesh is a net-like implant, often made from polypropylene plastic, treats hernias.
-It prevents the tissue, organs or fat from bulging through weak muscle walls.
+Hernia mesh is a net-like implant — often made from polypropylene plastic — that treats hernias.
+It prevents the tissue, organs or fat from bulging through muscle walls.
 Doctors commonly use mesh to treat patients with hernias because of the low hernia recurrence rate.

-- According to the Food and Drug Administration, doctors in the U.S. treat 1 million inguinal hernia every year and use hernia mesh in about 90% of these cases.
+- According to the Food and Drug Administration, doctors in the U.S. treat more than 1 million hernias every year and use mesh in most of these cases.

-- More than 20 million hernia surgeries occur worldwide each year, with 1 million relying on meshes.
+- More than 20 million hernia surgeries occur worldwide yearly.

-- Statistics show the complication rate for mesh is between 12% and 30%.
+- Experts believe the complication rate for mesh is between 12% and 30%.

-While typically a safe procedure, there are possible complications, including infection, chronic pain, hernia mesh failure and hernia recurrence.
+While typically a safe procedure, there are possible complications, including infection, chronic pain, neuralgia (nerve pain), hernia mesh failure and hernia recurrence.
 These can lead to additional surgeries.
-Patients should discuss possible complications and surgery alternatives with their doctors.
+Patients should discuss potential complications and surgery alternatives with their doctors.

 Pros and Cons of Using Hernia Mesh

-Hernia mesh can successfully repair hernias, but there is the possibility of complications.
+Hernia mesh can successfully repair hernias, but complications are possible.
 Infection, for example, is a risk.
-One study found that when infected hernia mesh was tested, staphylococcus aureus was present in 64% of those cultures, meaning staphylococcus aureus was the primary driver of the tested mesh infections.
+One study found that staphylococcus aureus (staph infection) was present in 64% of infected hernia mesh tested.

 - Lower rate of hernia recurrence